reduxjs/redux/docs/tutorials/tutorials-index.md

 ### Learn Modern Redux Livestream

 Redux maintainer Mark Erikson appeared on the "Learn with Jason" show to explain how we recommend using Redux today.
-The show includes a live-coded example app that shows how to use Redux Toolkit and React-Redux hooks with Typescript, as well as the new RTK Query data fetching APIs:
+The show includes a live-coded example app that shows how to use Redux Toolkit and React-Redux hooks with TypeScript, as well as the new RTK Query data fetching APIs:

 <LiteYouTubeEmbed
     id="9zySeP5vH9c"